szymonsadowski3/FactorialComputationUnit---Interfaces-Project/README.md

 5! = 120

-## Example at "No args in command line & PRIORITIZATION" mode 3
+## Example at No args in command line & PRIORITIZATION mode 3

 ### input